-- 3.2.1 Framing members shall have butt-welded joints, as well as overlapping joints. - 3.2.2 Overlapping joints may be allowed, except in the regions with intense vibration. - 3.2.3 Brackets, in general, shall be made of the material with the same yield stress as the material of the members connected. - 3.2.4 Bracket leg size a{br} , in mm, is determined by the formula
+- 3.2.1 Framing members shall have butt-welded joints, as well as overlapping joints. - 3.2.2 Overlapping joints may be allowed, except in the regions with intense vibration. - 3.2.3 Brackets, in general, shall be made of the material with the same yield stress as the material of the members connected. - 3.2.4 Bracket leg size $a{br}$ , in mm, is determined by the formula

-$$a{br} = 50\sqrt{W/s} \tag{3.2.4}$$
+$$a{br} = 50\sqrt{W/s}$$ (3.2.4)

-W= required section modulus of the smaller member connected, in cm3; s= web thickness of the wall of the mentioned member, in mm.
+W= required section modulus of the smaller member connected, in cm; s= web thickness of the wall of the mentioned member, in mm.

 - 3.2.5 Thickness of bracket shall not be less than the web thickness of the mentioned member and not less than 2,5 % of length of the free edge of the bracket if the bracket has no flange or face plate. - 3.2.6 Free edge of the bracket, which length is more than 45 bracket thicknesses, shall have a flange.
 Width of the flange shall not be less than 8s and not more than 10s (s=thickness of bracket).
-The bracket flange shall not be extended to the flanges (face plates) of the joined stiffeners (gap shall be 2 3s) and shall not be welded to them. - 3.2.7 Width of face plate or flange b, in mm, depending on their thickness s_6 in mm, shall not be more than σ_s = yield stress of the flange material, in MPa.
+The bracket flange shall not be extended to the flanges (face plates) of the joined stiffeners (gap shall be 2 3s) and shall not be welded to them. - 3.2.7 Width of face plate or flange b, in mm, depending on their thickness $s_f$ in mm, shall not be more than